Political legitimacy: "Good" governance vs "bad" governance

-Input, output and throughput legitimacy

-Assessing the political legitimacy of a government can be done by looking at three different aspects of which a government can derive legitimacy.
-Fritz Scharpf introduced two normative criteria, which are output legitimacy, i.e. the effectiveness of policy outcomes for people and input legitimacy, the responsiveness to citizen concerns as a result of participation by the people.
-A third normative criterion was added by Vivien Schmidt, who analyzes legitimacy also in terms of what she calls throughput, i.e. the governance processes that happen in between input and output.

 Negative and positive legitimacy

-Abulof distinguishes between negative political legitimacy (NPL), which is about the object of legitimation (answering what is legitimate), and positive political legitimacy (PPL), which is about the source of legitimation (answering who is the 'legitimator').
+Derived from the concepts of positive freedom and negative freedom distinguished by Isaiah Berlin, Abulof distinguishes between negative political legitimacy (NPL), which is about the object of legitimation (answering what is legitimate), and positive political legitimacy (PPL), which is about the source of legitimation (answering who is the 'legitimator').
 NPL is concerned with establishing where to draw the line between good and bad; PPL with who should be drawing it in the first place.
 From the NPL perspective, political legitimacy emanates from appropriate actions; from a PPL perspective, it emanates from appropriate actors.
 In the social contract tradition, Hobbes and Locke focused on NPL (stressing security and liberty, respectively), while Rousseau focused more on PPL ("the people" as the legitimator).
 Arguably, political stability depends on both forms of legitimacy.

 Instrumental and substantive legitimacy

 Weber's understanding of legitimacy rests on shared values, such as tradition and rational-legality.
 But policies that aim at (re-)constructing legitimacy by improving the service delivery or 'output' of a state often only respond to shared needs.
-Therefore, substantive sources of legitimacy need to be distinguished from more instrumental ones.
+Therefore, Weigand distinguishes substantive sources of legitimacy from more instrumental ones.
 Instrumental legitimacy rests on "the rational assessment of the usefulness of an authority ..., describing to what extent an authority responds to shared needs.
 Instrumental legitimacy is very much based on the perceived effectiveness of service delivery.
 Conversely, substantive legitimacy is a more abstract normative judgment, which is underpinned by shared values.
 If a person believes that an entity has the right to exercise social control, he or she may also accept personal disadvantages."

 Perceived legitimacy

 Establishing legitimacy is not simply transactional; service provision, elections and rule of law do not automatically grant legitimacy.
-State legitimacy rests on citizens’ perceptions and expectations of the state, and these are co-constructed between state actors and citizens.
+State legitimacy rests on citizens' perceptions and expectations of the state, and these may be co-constructed between state actors and citizens.
 What legitimizes a state is also contextually specific.
 McCullough et al. (2020) show that in different countries, provision of different services build state legitimacy.
 In Nepal public water provision was most associated with state legitimacy, while in Pakistan it was health services.
-But it is not only states that that can build legitimacy.
+But it is not only states that can build legitimacy.
 Other authorities, such as armed groups in a conflict zones, may construct legitimacy more successfully than the state in certain strata of the population.